Platinum ETF holdings hit record high

-LONDON Platinum holdings of physically backed exchange-traded funds hit a record high this week after inflows into products in London and Johannesburg, and are set to rise further as a strike in major producer South Africa grinds on.
+LONDON Platinum holdings in physically backed exchange-traded funds have hit a record high after fresh inflows into funds listed in London and Johannesburg, and are set to rise further as a strike in major producer South Africa grinds on.

-The world's largest platinum-backed ETF, NewPlat ETF (NGPLTJ.J), which is based in South Africa, reported an inflow of around 4,000 ounces on Monday, taking its holdings to a near seven-week high at 908,811 ounces.
+The world's largest platinum-backed ETF, NewPlat ETF (NGPLTJ.J) reported an inflow of around 4,000 ounces on Monday, taking its holdings to a near seven-week high at 908,811 ounces.

 On the same day, London-based ETFS Physical Platinum (PHPT.L) reported an inflow of 4,505 ounces, taking its holdings to just under 325,000 ounces.